cheredia19/each-us-presidential-election-1800s/README.md

     url: '1836_elec_pop.csv'
   }}
  />
-**SOUTH CAROLINA: 11 electors were chosen by state legislature and awarded to Willie Person Mangum, who got no popular votes*
+**SOUTH CAROLINA: 11 electors were chosen by state legislature and awarded to whig candidate Willie Person Mangum, who got no popular votes*

 ## 1840